Goodness of fit by Neyman-Pearson testing: Benchmarks

 The reference distribution is \beq n(x|{\rm R})=\NRef e^{-x} \,, \eeq where the expected number of collected events in the reference hypothesis, $\NRef$, is set at $2000$.
 The $\reference$ sample is composed of $\Nreference=100\,\NRef$ events.
-We consider (see Figure~\ref{fig:Expo1D_benchmarks}) a total of five alternative hypotheses for the true data distribution, mimicking qualitatively different ways in which the data can depart from the reference hypothesis expectation: \begin{itemize} \item[]\textbf{${\rm {\bold H_1}}$}: a peak in the tail.
-This is modelled by adding to the exponential reference distribution a Gaussian distribution with mean $6.4$, standard deviation $0.16$ and an area of $10$ events.
-The additive Gaussian contribution is called a \textit{signal} and the expected number of signal events, $\rm N(S)$, is equal to $10$.
-The total number of expected events in the $\rm H_1$ hypothesis is ${\rm N}({\rm H_1})=\NRef+{\rm N(S)}=2010$. \item[]\textbf{${\rm {\bold H_2}}$}: a quadratically growing excess in the tail, modelled as an additive contribution to the reference distribution that is proportional to $x^2e^{-x}$ and normalised to ${\rm N(S)}=90$ signal events.
-The total number of events is ${\rm N}({\rm H_2})=\NRef+{\rm N(S)}=2090$ and it is different from $\NRef$.
-Therefore, both the number of events and the distribution shape contribute to the data departures from the R hypothesis. \item[]\textbf{${\rm {\bold H_2'}}$}: similar to $\rm H_2$ but with only shape effects.
+We consider (see Fig.~\ref{fig:Expo1D_benchmarks}) a total of five alternative hypotheses for the true data distribution, mimicking qualitatively different ways in which the data can depart from the reference hypothesis expectation.
+We refer to these deviations as \textit{signals} and they are modelled as follows: \begin{itemize} \item[]${\rm {\mathbf{H_1}}}$: a peak in the tail.
+This is modelled by adding to the exponential reference distribution a Gaussian distribution with mean $6.4$, standard deviation $0.16$ and $\rm N(S)=10$ expected number of events.
+The total number of expected events in the $\rm H_1$ hypothesis is ${\rm N}({\rm H_1})=\NRef+{\rm N(S)}=2010$. \item[]${\rm {\mathbf{H_2}}}$: a quadratically growing excess in the tail, modelled as an additive contribution to the reference distribution that is proportional to $x^2e^{-x}$ and normalised to ${\rm N(S)}=90$ signal events.
+The total number of events is ${\rm N}({\rm H_2})=\NRef+{\rm N(S)}=2090$. \item[]${\rm {\mathbf{H_2'}}}$: similar to $\rm H_2$ but with only shape effects.
 This is engineered by lowering the area of the exponential component of the distribution to $\NRef'=1890$ and adding ${\rm N(S)}=110$ events with the $x^2e^{-x}$ distribution.
-In this way, ${\rm N}({\rm H_2'})=\NRef$ and the total number of events is not a discriminant variable.
-Notice that, unlike ${\rm H_1}$ and ${\rm H_2}$, the ${\rm H_2'}$ distribution is not an additive modification of the reference distribution. \item[]\textbf{${\rm {\bold H_3}}$}: a peak in the bulk of the reference distribution, modelled as a Gaussian with mean $1.6$ and standard deviation $0.16$.
-The expected number of signal events is $\rm N(S)=90$. \item[]\textbf{${\rm {\bold H_4}}$}: a defect in the tail of the distribution obtained by cutting the reference exponential distribution above the threshold $x>5.07$.
+In this way, ${\rm N}({\rm H_2'})=\NRef$ and the total number of events is not a discriminating variable.
+Notice that, unlike ${\rm H_1}$ and ${\rm H_2}$, the ${\rm H_2'}$ distribution is not an additive modification of the reference distribution. \item[]${\rm {\mathbf{H_3}}}$: a peak in the bulk of the reference distribution, modelled as a Gaussian with mean $1.6$ and standard deviation $0.16$.
+The expected number of signal events is $\rm N(S)=90$. \item[]${\rm {\mathbf{H_4}}}$: a defect in the tail of the distribution obtained by cutting the reference exponential distribution above the threshold $x>5.07$.
 The total number of expected events is reduced, relative to $\NRef$, to ${\rm N}({\rm H_4})=1987$. \end{itemize}